KjetilHHauger/science_museum/README.md

 <img src="/assets/images/logo.webp" width="200px">
 # Science Museum: A School Project

-Welcome to the "Explorify" project for the Science Museum, crafted specifically for children aged 7-14.
+, crafted specifically for children aged 7-14.
 This project, developed as part of my coursework at Noroff Front-end, aims to engage young minds with a playful and interactive approach while providing educational content in a format that captivates their interest.

 ## Features